Ratings Key (0-10)

 Service is nearly always pretty pleasant – as good as an at times better than English service, while the price of drinks in Spain varies enormously depending where you are.
-I hear a drink and a tapa in Granada can be found for a Euro, whereas a craft ale alone in Barcelona can tip 5 euros, though you won’t find too many above that price.
 In touristic places there is a harder job for bars to price their drinks to appeal to locals out of season and rinse tourists for all they’re worth in season.

-It almost goes without saying that rural Spain is far more about wine, and even then, in the baking hot summers you’ll be wanting to use some of that light tasting Estrella even if it’s just holding the glass to your forehead.
+It almost goes without saying that Spain has a mixed focus with wine and vermouth equally as important as beer.
+In the baking hot summers you’ll be wanting to use some of that light tasting Estrella even if it’s just holding the glass to your forehead.

 P.S -Clearly there are lots of holiday resorts in Spain which have become near-enclaves for English/German/Russian people.
 If you find yourself there, then they will usually have the tackiest impressions of their own sorts of bars and pubs.
 It’s arguable whether any of that is really ‘Spain’, particularly as no-one serving there is Spanish or speaking Spanish.
 I will accept submissions in the cases of really good pubs and bars on these resorts.

 Barcelona, pop.
 1,615,100